m-hasan-n/csp-cpp/README.md

 Evaluating the Convolutional Social Pooling (CSP) work using the PyTorch C++ frontend

 # Installing
-You can create an Anaconda environment, install CMake and the C+++ distributions of PyTorch as follows:
+You can create an Anaconda environment, install CMake and the C++ distributions of PyTorch as follows:

 1- Download the C++ distributions of PyTorch (LibTorch) ZIP archive:
 ```